wp-plugins/mmm-file-list/readme.txt

 * **class**: Only used for the "li", "img" and "table" formats, applies a given class to the shortcode output (e.g. &#60;ul class="mmm-list"&#62; / for more information on styling check out the FAQ)
 * **limit**: The default value will list all files in the directory.
 You can add a positive number of your choice and that amount of files will be displayed.
 * **orderby**: Current params can be either "name" (default) or "date" which sorts the files by date modified since date created seems to be hit and miss.
+* **order**: By default the order of the list is sorted descending (desc) from the highest value to lowest where value is determined by the "orderby" attribute.
+Ordering by date results in a list being displayed as newest to oldest and ordering by name results in a list descending through the alphabet (a-z).
+To reverse either of these defaults simply add order="asc" into the shortcode parameters
 * **target**: This parameter lets you set a "target" for the links to the listed files (This is typically used to open the files in a new window)